bostlund/side_projects/README.md

 # Side projects

 ## Overview
-This is a personal repository to catalog ongoing and completed projects that are not directly linked to my ongoing research (see my [academic website](brendanostlund.com) for information on those projects).
+This is a personal repository to catalog ongoing and completed projects that are not directly linked to my program of research (see my [academic website](brendanostlund.com) for information on those projects).
 My goal is to, whenever possible, utilize publicly available data to explore topics of interest.
 Along the way, I hope to improve my programming skills in Python (via Juypter Notebooks) and R (via R Markdowns), while increasing familiarity with version control systems.

 I will update the repository regularly, with notebooks added and edited as projects evolve.
 I will do my best to identify and link to the original sources for all materials.